Skip to main content

 3. Parents will support student learning at home and in school.

-4. Teachers and parents communicate on an on-going basis
+4. Teachers and parents communicate on an ongoing basis

-Your principal will distribute a hard copy of the compact for signature but here is a copy for you to view.
+Your principal will distribute a hard copy of the compact for signature, but here is a copy for you to view!

-English | Spanish
+English

 • The Washington State Governor’s Office of the Education Ombuds (OEO) is an independent state agency that helps to reduce educational opportunity gaps by supporting families, students, educators, and other stakeholders in communities across WA in understanding the K-12 school system and resolving concerns collaboratively.
 OEO services are free and confidential.
 Anyone can contact OEO with a question or concern about the school.
-OEO listens, shares information and referrals, and works informally with families, communities, and schools to address concerns so that every student can fully participate and thrive in our state’s public schools.
+OEO listens, shares information and referrals, and works informally with families, communities, and schools to address concerns so every student can fully participate and thrive in our state’s public schools.
 OEO provides support in multiple languages and has telephone interpretation available.

 Email: oeoinfo@gov.wa.gov